- What’s Overlay Betting?

 Then, Betfair Odds moves so quickly,

-It's very difficult & stressful to calculate the proper lay stake when odds change in flash.
+It's very difficult & stressful to calculate the proper lay stake when the odds change in flash.
 Importantly, there is a big risk that you are left with an un-laid bet.

 I used the Coral Greyhound odds situation as an extreme case of late odds.
-However, other key bookies such as Bet365 or Betfred are not as bad as Coral, and displays at least 3-6 races odds in advance;
+However, other key bookies such as Bet365 or Betfred are not as bad as Coral, and display at least 3-6 races odds in advance;

-Although the above image shows only 3 races, Betfred actually displayed 6 races odds in advance.
+Although the above image shows only 3 races, Betfred actually displayed 6 races' odds in advance.
 So, despite the fact that the liquidity of Betfair is generally still limited, you have chances to locate the narrow odds well in advance.
 Just FYI.